ningshixian/bc6_track1_pner_pnen/README.md

 ```

-The `ElmoEmbedding`-class provides methods for the efficient computation of ELMo representations.
+The `ElmoEmbedding` class provides methods for the efficient computation of ELMo representations.

 ## PNER Training